smalluban/neck/README.md

 ## Neck.Controller

 Extends `Backbone.View`, controls data passed to template.
-It can be also container for callback actions from view (Initialized template with controller is called as view).
+It can be also container for callback actions from view (Initialized template with controller is called as a view).

 ### Initializing